 \begin{itemize} \item One-to-one Transition: For example, in the original workload, the first user behavior is always ``home".
 Therefore, the transition probability from ``initial" to ``home" is 1.00.

 \item Redirection: For example, the reason for the transition probability of 1.00 from ``setting\_currency" to ``home" is that the HTTP request will be redirected to $u_b$ automatically after $u_a$ has been executed.
-We suggest manually analyze the frontend code or send the HTTP request for $u_a$ to the SUT and analyze the output logs or the HTTP status code (such as 302) to identify the redirection operation and avoid redundant user behaviors.
+We recommend manually analyzing the frontend code, or sending the HTTP request for $u_a$ to the SUT and then analyzing the output logs or the HTTP status code (such as 302) to identify the redirection operation and avoid redundant user behaviors.

 \end{itemize}